ricmarcano/Understanding-DNS/README.md

 <h1>Understanding DNS</h1>

-This lab centers on exploring DNS and its practical application.
-DNS is a crucial IT concept that converts computer names such as (google.com) to IP addresses which can be used by the computer to locate resources.
+This lab centers on exploring DNS (Domain Name System) and its practical application.
+DNS is a crucial IT concept that converts computer names such as "google.com" to IP addresses which can be used by the computer to locate resources.
 In this lab, we'll set up DNS records to observe how it operates.
 This builds upon a prior lab where I had a client connected to my domain, testdomain.com.
 I'm logged in as Rick James, an admin, on both the client and domain controller VMs.
 To ensure the lab functions correctly, it's essential to be logged in as an administrator.

 <h2>Technologies and Enviroments Used</h2>